openstack-archive/vmtp/doc/source/contributing.rst

     $ git commit -a

-**Note:** For a feature commit, please supply a clear commit message indicating what the feature is; for a bugfix commit, please also containing a launchpad link to the bug you are working on.
+.. note:: For a feature commit, please supply a clear commit message indicating what the feature is; for a bugfix commit, please also containing a launchpad link to the bug you are working on.

 7. Submit the review::